Torf-Einarr: Family background

 Einarr was the youngest son of Rognvald Eysteinsson, Jarl of Møre, by a concubine.
 According to the sagas and the Historia Norvegiae Rognvald's family conquered the Orkney and Shetland islands in the late ninth century.
 Rognvald's brother, Sigurd Eysteinsson, was made Jarl of Orkney and after his death on campaign he was succeeded by his son, Guthorm, who died shortly afterward.
 Rognvald then sent one of his own sons, Hallad, to govern the islands.

 The Orkneyinga saga states that Einarr was one of six brothers, the others being: Hallad, Hrollaug, Ivar, Hrólfr, and Thorir the Silent.
 The three eldest, Hallad, Einarr and Hrollaug, were natural sons of Rognvald, and were "grown men when their brothers born in marriage were still children".
-Ivar was killed on an campaign with King Harald Finehair, which resulted in the Norðreyar being gifted to his family as compensation.
+Ivar was killed on a campaign with King Harald Finehair, which resulted in the Norðreyar being gifted to his family as compensation.
 Hrólfr "was so big that no horse could carry him", hence his byname of "Göngu-Hrólf" ("Hrólf the Walker"), and he is identified by the saga writers with Rollo, ancestor of the Dukes of Normandy.
 Thorir the Silent was Rognvald's third son by his marriage to Ragnhild.

 Ari Þorgilsson quotes a short section from the lost Torf-Einarr’s Saga in the Landnámabók.
 It begins: "Earl Turf-Einarr (of Orkney) had a daughter in his youth, she was called Thordis.
 Earl Rognvald brought her up and gave her in marriage to Thorgeir Klaufi, their son was Einar, he went to Orkney to see his kinsmen; they would not own him for a kinsman; then Einar bought a ship in partnership with two brothers, Vestman and Vemund, and they went to Iceland."
 The Landnámabók goes on to make brief reference to Einar's travels there.
 It also lists his two sons, Eyjolf and Ljot, and some details about them and their descendants.
 The sagas describe Einarr as tall, ugly and blind in one eye, but sharp-sighted nonetheless.